!- Zendesk tag -->

 The data storage layer for JanusGraph is pluggable - you can choose from several storage systems, including ScyllaDB.

 In the Scylla University lesson, A Graph Data System Powered by ScyllaDB and JanusGraph - Part 1 , you can learn more about using JanusGraph with ScyllaDB as the underlying data storage layer, and see a hands-on, step-by-step example.
 Another lesson, ScyllaDB and JanusGraph - Part 2 , covers the JanusGraph data model, how data is persisted using Scylla as a backend for JanusGraph, and an example of persistence in case of server failure.

 The list below contains integration projects using Scylla with JanusGraph.
-If you have tested your application with Scylla and want to publish the results, contact us using the mailing list.
+If you have tested your application with Scylla and want to publish the results, contact us using the community forum.